yaouDev/japan-travel-tips/Food/Restaurants/README.md

-## Calligraphy & Remebering Your Dishes
+## Calligraphy & Remembering Your Dishes

 Some restaurants, especially traditional & izakaya, will have most of their menu in japanese in stylized japanese calligraphy which can make it difficult to read or translate through an app.
-As such, I'd recommend writing down the names of the dishes and/or ingredients you try and like so that you can ask for them
+As such, I'd recommend writing down the names of the dishes and/or ingredients you try and like so that you can ask for them.